tgecho/qmk_firmware/keyboards/sculpter/readme.md

 * Hardware Supported: *The PCBs, controllers supported*
 * Hardware Availability: *Links to where you can find this hardware*

+## How to build
+All commands are run from the root directory of the repository.

+First, make sure you have the required submodules.

+    make git-submodule

 Make example for this keyboard (after setting up your build environment):

     make sculpter:default